yash150204/Yash_Agrawal/pages/the_handmaid's_tale.md

 ".
 #### II: Shopping - "She’s in her usual Martha’s
 ##### Martha is usually the domestic servants
+#### III: "We stood face to face for the first time five weeks ago, when I arrived at this posting.
+The Guardian from the previous posting brought me to the front door."
+##### The Guardian implying the local police
+####
 ervants

 ## Themes